RozanskiT/HANDY/README.md

 ```
 ln -s ~/repos/HANDY/HANDY.sh ~/bin/HANDY
 ```
-Then you should be able to simply run the program by running simple:
+Then you should be able to simply run the program by running:
 ```
 HANDY
 ```
 in your terminal.

+## Tutorial

+Not yet availible, but:

 ## License